The Ark Platform: Hardware, Software, and Tools

 - exactly-once message delivery

 - We perform traceroute measurements using scamper, a powerful and flexible active measurement tool supporting IPv4, IPv6, traceroute, and ping.
 Scamper supports TCP-, UDP-, and ICMP-based measurements and Paris traceroute variations.
-Scamper has been in development for several years by our collaborator Matthew Luckie at the University of Waikato.
+Scamper has been in development for several years by Matthew Luckie.

 mper probing engine